-Curriculum Development and innovation:

-We also see the student desire in 2-credit course offerings.
-In fall, 2025, we intend to run a 2-credit course in Spoken Word.
+- Goal One: Curriculum Development and innovation We see student desire in 2-credit course offerings.
+In fall 2025, we intend to run a 2-credit course in Spoken Word.
 We hope to develop 2-3 more 2- credit courses to attract students who have interest in Creative Writing, but are not sure about pursuing a minor or major.